Richard Gorman

-Richard Gorman RCA (December 20, 1935 – August 6, 2010) was a Canadian painter and printmaker.
-He was known for his magnetic prints which he created using ink covered ball-bearings manipulated with a magnet held behind the drawing board and for his large paintings in which he broadly handled paint.
+Richard Borthwick Gorman RCA (December 20, 1935 – August 6, 2010) was a Canadian painter and printmaker.
+He was known for his magnetic prints which he created using ink covered ball-bearings manipulated with a magnet held behind the drawing board and for his large abstract paintings in which he broadly handled paint.
+In the 1960s, he also made aluminum sculptures and experimented with film.